Advertisement

 Patients Patients Individuals participating in the health care system for the purpose of receiving therapeutic, diagnostic, or preventive procedures.
 Clinician–Patient Relationship may experience repeated infections caused by bacterial and fungal pathogens.

 • Patients Patients Individuals participating in the health care system for the purpose of receiving therapeutic, diagnostic, or preventive procedures.
-Clinician–Patient Relationship exhibit few clinical symptoms and signs despite the severity of infection
+Clinician–Patient Relationship can exhibit few clinical symptoms and signs despite the severity of infection

 • Viral infection response is normal